mrwildfoxgamer/Obsidian_notes/Obsidian_notes/Note/DATA STRUCTURES/Graphs.md

 [[DSA]]

-* A Graph consists of a set od Vertices and nodes and edges connecting the pair of vertices
+* A Graph consists of a set of Vertices and nodes and edges connecting the pair of vertices
-* Some times edges have weight/cost creating a weighted graph The two types of edges are Uncorrected and directed
+* Some times edges have weight/cost creating a weighted graph The two types of edges are Un-directed and directed

 ## Basic Terminology

 **Adjacency**

-- vertex u is adjacent to vertex v if there is an edge connecting it **Incidence Edge
+- vertex u is adjacent to vertex v if there is an edge connecting it **Incidence Edge**
 - An edge is incident if one of end points in another vertex **Degree**
 - degree in un-directed graph means the number of edges incident on a vertex